Android 7.0 Nougat review: an Android version for Android fans

 What is JIT anyway?

-You know how on Marshmallow when you rebooted you’d have to wait ages while the system ‘optimized apps?’
-That’s because in Marshmallow, Android made the switch from the Dalvik virtual machine to the Android Runtime (ART) which compiles apps ahead-of-time.
+You know how on Lollipop and Marshmallow when you rebooted you’d have to wait ages while the system ‘optimized apps?’
+That’s because back in Lollipop, Android made the switch from the Dalvik virtual machine to the Android Runtime (ART) which compiles apps ahead-of-time.
 While this meant apps launched faster once you were booted, rebooting itself took forever because all your apps had to be compiled first.

 JIT means a faster booting phone and apps that use less RAM, require less storage and get updated faster.